opnsense/docs/source/manual/systemhealth.rst

 .. image:: images/systemhealth_sample.png
     :width: 100%

 System Health is a dynamic view on RRD data gathered by the system.
-It can be accessed via **Reporting->Health**.
+It can be accessed via :menuselection:`Reporting --> Health`.
 It allows you to dive into different statistics that show the overall health and performance of the system over time.